Dental Bridges from your New York Cosmetic Dentist

 Missing teeth can also cause speech disorders, as the teeth are used to make many of the sounds we use to speak clearly.

 How is a dental bridge attached?

 The attachment procedure usually takes two or three appointments at our New York City office to complete.
-At the first appointment Dr. Pasch, Dr. Yam, Dr. Shirzadnia or Dr. Song will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Pasch, Dr. Yam, Dr. Shirzadnia or Dr. McCall will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 With the help of our full-service on-site lab, many times a dental bridge can be created right at Herald Square Dental.
 This reduces the amount of time to set, as well as cost, for your bridge.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
 A pontic (false tooth) replaces the lost tooth.
 Crowns, which are cemented onto the natural teeth, provide support for the bridge.

 Bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 Porcelain is often bonded to either precious or non-precious metal.

 How do I take care of my dental bridge?

 A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
 This is of critical importance as the bridge relies on the neighboring teeth for support.